NVIDIA-Merlin/competitions/SIGIR_eCommerce_Challenge_2021/task2_purchase_prediction/README.md

 ## 7. Ensembling the Models

 The models we trained and used in the ensemble are XGBoost [1] and DLRM [2].
 We applied five primary strategies when ensembling the models.
-The ensemble results are available in Table 4 at Section 8.3.
+The ensemble results are available in Table 7 in the Section 8.3.

 * Majority voting: The predictions with the majority consent from the models.
 * At least 2 votes: A test data point is labeled with a positive (1) class if at least two models labeled that data point as positive.